 Company Sponsored CDL Training

-One thing companies are starting to do to help get people started in trucking is offering free CDL training.
+One thing companies are starting to do to help get people started in trucking is offer CDL training programs.
 They’re called company sponsored CDL training programs, where carrier companies will sponsor, or pay, for a truck driving student’s training tuition.

 In exchange, a student will drive for that sponsor company for an agreed upon amount of time after completing CDL school (usually about 1 year).

-The benefits of this kind of program are twofold: you get to train for your Class A CDL for free, AND you get the start and experience you need to have a long-lasting and successful career in trucking.
+The benefits of this kind of program are twofold: you get to train for your Class A CDL, AND you get the start and experience you need to have a long-lasting and successful career in trucking.

 Improved Benefits and Career Opportunities